Snicon/DA204E_Programming-in-CSharp/README.md

 # DA204E (Spring 25) - [Programming in C#](https://mau.se/en/study-education/course/da204e) @ [MAU](https://mau.se/en/)
-This is an introductionary course to programming in C#.
-In this course we are learning C# with simple OOP principles and Windows Froms / GUI application development.
-The course consits of multiple assignements grouped into two groups as far as grading goes along with two quizzes graded together.
+This is an introductory course to programming in C#.
+In this course we are learning C# with simple OOP principles and Windows Forms / GUI application development.
+The course consists of multiple assignments grouped into two groups as far as grading goes along with two quizzes graded together.

 ## Structure
 This repo contains all the assignments I've worked on along with a some smaller optional projects on the side.
 Each assignment is in its own folder.